rotationalio/rotational.io/content/en/blog/2023-11-20-ensign-streamlit.md

 ```

 ### Step 3: Create and activate a virtual environment
-Creating a virtual environment is very straightforward.
-Run the following on the command line:
+Run the following on the command line to create a fresh new Python virtual environment:

 ```bash
 virtualenv venv